I have now been on the road for 9 months.

 People have rarely studied criminology; in 95% of the cases their fears are not based on research, not even on personal experiences, but on media fear mongering.
 When you only hear horrible stories and never positive news, you end up believing that there are Ted Bundys at every street corner.

 Yet, the lesson from hitchhiking is the faith in humanity it gives you: you trust strangers and are rewarded with their kindness; it actually works.
 I’m always stunned to see how the vision of the world of most people is distorted by television.
 There would be a lot to write about the instrumentalisation of fear for political division.
-Anyway, as far as murder is concerned, you only need to compare the number of recent serial killers (or the number of murders by strangers) to reach the conclusion that I’m more likely to be run over by a garbage truck than to end up dead in a basement.
+Anyway, as far as murder is concerned, you only need to compare the number of recent serial killers (or the number of murders by strangers) with the world population to reach the conclusion that I’m more likely to be run over by a garbage truck than to end up dead in a basement.

 When it comes to rape and sexual abuse, there are reasons to worry as, if I believe the statistics I recently heard, 12% of women have been victims of rape.
 But in which circumstances and by whom?
 Valerie Rey Robert, a French writer who published a book about the rape culture, says: